 - Bring something to carry water in, and at least one gallon of water.
 Your favorite ultrarunning snacks.
 We will provide some snacks as well.
-Also, if you can, please contribute a snack for the grub table (chips, a box of gels, energy drink powder, cookies, M&Ms, whatever you'd like to share!).
+Also, please contribute a snack for the grub table (chips, a box of gels, energy drink powder, cookies, M&Ms, beer, post-race food, whatever you'd like to share!).

 - Sunglasses, sunscreen, dust mask, goggles, headlamp (we're starting when it's still dark so you can avoid the worst heat of the day).

 - There will be at least one official aid station.
 This is the start and finish!

 - We also plan to have a basic mostly water aid station out in deep playa, with a few random snacks.

 - AND "the playa provides."
 People set up basic stations with water, snacks, even alcohol to fuel you on your run! :)